DominikNovosel/Birday-LTS/README.md

  ### Sideloading
 If neither prove to be viable options, or the version you need isn't available yet, you can head over to the [Releases](https://github.com/DominikNovosel/Birday-LTS) and tap on the APK to download it to your phone.
 Navigate to it in your file manager and tap it.
 You may be prompted to allow installing apps from foreign sources and a see a security warning from Play Services (which you can safely ignore, it's just appearing because the app is unsigned).<br>
 **Important!** <br>
 If you already installed Birday from another source, you'll need to uninstall it first.
-Before doing so, make sure to make a backup from the app's settings menu and move it somewhere safe, also write down the values of any settings you wish to keep, because all of this data will be removed in the installation process.
+Before doing so, make sure to make a backup from the app's settings menu and move it somewhere safe, also write down the values of any settings you wish to keep, because all of this data will be removed during the uninstallation.

 # Contributing
 The main objective here is to make sure all translation related changes in the original repository are also carried over to this one.